The Lover I Left My Marriage For Left Me: A Conversation With Dr. Joe Beam

 You ended your marriage…or maybe are in the process of doing so.
 You didn’t enjoy hurting your husband or your wife…maybe for a while you even tried stopping this new love so that you could somehow rescue your marriage.
 But, eventually, you accepted that your happiness would come only by sharing your future with your lover.

 You figured how to make things work out, at least to some degree, with those who wanted you to stay in your marriage.
-You gave up friends who disapproved.
+But you gave up friends who disapproved.
 You ceased doing things or going places where you felt you’d be judged.
 If you have kids, you probably decided that your happiness would make you a better parent and that they’d get over their hurt.

 Everything was shaping up…not perfectly, you had some pains along the way…but you were moving toward where you wanted to be.